w0753597/mad402_case_study_1/README.md

 ## Evaluation of the use cases and potential target audience for Craigslist (between 1 - 2 paragraphs and/or bullet point lists)

+- Category browsing: for bargain hunters with no specific needs in mind
+- Search function:  for individuals who want to buy specific items
+- posting is quite straight forward
+- no measures for transaction security

 ## Evaluation of the overall design (between 1 - 2 paragraphs and/or bullet point lists)

+- All core functions are there
+- Design is using a minimalist approach

 ## Evaluation of the UI/UX of the app (between 1 - 2 paragraphs and/or bullet point lists)

+- It mainly adopts a text based UI
+- It

 ## Conclusion (between 1 - 2 paragraphs)